Dementia Community Support and Information: Referral Route for GPs

 4. DSTIS (Dementia Short Term Intervention Service) referral form for GPs and ASC in Sheffield [Word]

-• Up-to 6-week service deliver by the Azheimer’s Society.
+· Up-to 6-week service delivered by the Azheimer’s Society in Sheffield.

 5. Useful sources of community dementia information